US Prestige At Stake As Texas Company Launches For The Moon - UrduPoint

 In America's long absence, China has landed three times since 2013, India in 2023, and Japan was the latest, last month -- though its robot has struggled to stay powered on after a wonky touchdown left its solar panels pointing the wrong way.

-Intuitive Machines has two more launches scheduled for this year, while another Texas company, Firefly Aerospace has one too.
-Astrobotic will get another shot in late 2024, carrying a NASA rover to the south pole.
+Intuitive Machines has two additional launches scheduled for this year, while another Texas company, Firefly Aerospace has one too.
+Astrobotic will get another shot in late 2024, carrying a NASA rover to the Moon's south pole.

+NASA is increasingly purchasing services rather than hardware from commercial partners, unlike during the Cold War when it had a nearly unlimited budget and dictated contracts down to the last bolt.

 Recent Stories